 2. Track Your Expenses

 Few things in life stay the same for long.
-To make sure that you’re not over-spending in any areas, you’ll need to track your spending on a day to day basis.
+To make sure that you’re not overspending in many areas, you’ll need to track your spending on a day to day basis.

 If you don’t like doing this by hand, there are apps you can download to your smartphone that will track your expenses for you.
 You will need to connect them to your bank account though and make notes when you spend money in cash.